totem/docker-image-factory/README.md

 This application is writen in JavaScript for NodeJS.
 It utilizes NPM for dependency managment and Grunt as a task runner to facilitate testing and releasing.

-As with all Node projects, to get started you will need to install the projct dependencies.
+As with all Node projects, to get started you will need to install the project dependencies.
 Do this by running the following from the root of this project:

 ```bash
 npm install